racklet/rack/README.md

-# base-repo-layout
+# Rack

-Template (base) repository file layout for Racklet projects.
+This repository contains the CAD models and other resources for the Racklet reference rack.

 ## Contributing